 - 1 cup chopped pecans

-In a medium saucepan, combine butter and brown sugar and stir to mix.
+- In a medium saucepan, combine butter and brown sugar and stir to mix.
 Bring to a boil over medium heat and let come to a rolling boil for 3 minutes.
 Once the mixture comes to a boil, DO NOT STIR.
-(Your toffee should reach 270-290 degrees if using a candy thermometer)
+(Your toffee should reach 270-290°F with a candy thermometer)

 More Recipes That You’ll Love